Which place is cheaper, Madrid or London?

 Madrid is a world class music destination.
 Rock, jazz, and flamenco are all popular in the city.
 Some of the most well known music venues include Sala Caracol, Sala Clamores, and Costello Club.

 Many people travel to London specifically to go shopping.
 With so much iconic shopping around town, it's hard to decide where to go.
-Head to Oxford Street, Regent Street, or Piccadilly Circus for a quintessential British experience.
+Head to Oxford Street, Regent Street, or Piccadilly Circus for a quintessential British shopping experience.

 Madrid is a famous shopping destination with plenty of stores.
 Gran Vía is a main thoroughfare in Madrid that is also popular for shopping.
 Calle Fuencarral is where you'll find the fashion shops and Calle Preciados is a fun pedestrian area to explore.

 London is renowned for its Christmas holiday experiences.
 However, Madrid does not offer Christmas activities.